0x3a/vizme/README.md

 ![Greyscale example](greyscale_example.png)

 ## Bugs
-Feel free to report issues, this 'utility' was build out of ease as I got frustrated with manual conversion of timestamps and strings the whole time.
+Feel free to report issues, this 'utility' was build out of ease as I needed something to visualize a data format I was trying to figure out.